 Note

 The HR Administrator can also maintain the work permit data for the employee.
 For this, search for the employee and maintain the data as described in the procedure table above, starting with test step # 3.
 The system does not restrict the maintenance of work permit information based on the nationality.
-Hence, it is the responsibility of the HR Administrator to ensure that work permit information is maintained only for non-nationals of the country where the company is located non-French nationals, only.
+Hence, it is the responsibility of the HR Administrator to ensure that work permit information is maintained only for non-nationals of the country where the company is located.

 Approving Work Permit Information